piegope/doc/docs/en/rdm/windows/data-sources/index.md

 ## Data Source Settings (System Settings)

 [Advanced Data Sources](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/) can manage a lot more settings related to the database and security.
 Those settings are saved directly in the database.
-For more information, please consult the [Data Source Settings (System Settings)](/rdm/windows/commands/administration/settings/system-settings/general/) topic.
+For more information, please consult [Data Source Settings (System Settings)](/rdm/windows/commands/administration/settings/system-settings/general/).